 Toma has a 1st class BA (hons) Degree in Anthropology of Art from the University of East Anglia and has an MA in Arts Process from the Crawford College of Art and Design, Cork.
 Her work has been shown nationally and internationally.

-She is presently Artist in Residence in Skibbereen’s Ludgate Hub working on Calling Home .
+She was Business to Arts Artist in Residence in Skibbereen’s Ludgate Hub working on Calling Home .
+2019-20.